danlou/bert-disambiguation/README.md

 # Analysis of BERT for Word Sense Disambiguation

-This repository contains code and datasets for running the main experiments covered in ["Analysis and Evaluation of Language Models for Word Sense Disambiguation"](https://arxiv.org/abs/2008.11608).
+This repository contains code and datasets for running the main experiments covered in ["Analysis and Evaluation of Language Models for Word Sense Disambiguation"](https://arxiv.org/abs/2008.11608) (Computational Linguistics).

 # CoarseWSD-20